 Coaches take team and player statsinto account when deciding how to play certain teams and how they defend certain players.
 They are also looked at when it comes to seeing if a player is worthy of the Hall of Fame.
 NBA stats are also something that needs to be closely looked at when NBA bettors handicap games.

 Some of the important team stats are winning percentage, home winning percentage, away winning percentage, points per game, and opponents' points per game.

 For player stats, the important ones are points per game, rebounds per game, and assists per game.
 Some of the stats are pretty self-explanatory, but there are other more complex ones, such as personal efficiency rating and performance index rating.

-The popularity of the NBA is huge in recent times, which is why it has a huge cultural impact on our society.
-The stars in the NBA are some of the biggest sports stars the world over, and two of the biggest are LeBron James and retired legend Michael Jordan.
+The popularity of the NBA has had a huge cultural impact on our society.
+The top players in the NBA are some of the biggest sports stars the world over, and two of the biggest are LeBron James and retired legend Michael Jordan.

-The NBA players and the league itself also strives to have a cultural impact in the community with many programs that help out many people.
+NBA players and the league itself also strives to have a positive impact in the community with a variety of programs that help out many people.
 This is not just for basketball such as youth and international NBA programs but also for promoting and helping good causes and worthy charities.

-Basketball is seen as the second most popular sport in the world, trailing only soccer.
-And the NBA is the top league for that sport, and the league's popularity continues to soar.
+Basketball is the second most popular sport in the world, trailing only soccer.
+And because the NBA is the top league for that sport, its popularity continues to soar.

 Get all the latest sports news, expert tips and reviews.